thburghout/mmm-ikea-home-smart/readme.md

 | `host`     | *Required* address to reach the gateway on.
 | `deviceMatchString` | *Optional* devices whose name contain this string are considered lights when turning all lights on or off. <br><br> **Type:** `string`<br>**Default:** `"light"`

+# Future features

+* Command registration for control via Telegram or other command users.